Post-bachelor certificate in accounting

 Students must have a bachelor’s degree in business administration, a discipline area of business administration, or accounting from an accredited institution, with a grade point average of at least 2.0.

-Students with degrees from other institutions must complete the Application for Undergraduate Admission and request official transcripts be sent directly to the Office of Admissions.
-Click here to learn more.
+Students with degrees from other institutions must complete Wayne State's application for undergraduate admission and request official transcripts be sent directly to the Office of Admissions.

 Of these 24 credits, 6 credits must come from Department of Accounting courses.